Select your language

 2. Life expectancy

 Life expectancy has been rising steadily for decades, except in 2012 and 2015, when a slight decrease was observed.
 In 2020, due to excess mortality caused by COVID-19, life expectancy fell by 1 year to 80.8 years.
-In 2022, an excess mortality of 5.1% is observed, concentrated during epidemic waves of COVID-19, during periods of heat, and during influenza and bronchiolitis epidemics [1].
+In 2022, an excess mortality of 5.1% was observed, concentrated during epidemic waves of COVID-19, during periods of heat, and during influenza and bronchiolitis epidemics [1].
+In 2023, life expectancy increased to reach the highest level observed, above the 2019 level (pre-COVID period).

 Source: Statbel [2]